 Here’s how to do it.
 These are really simple instructions.
 Ready?
 Add 2 cups of water into the cooking pot of the rice cooker.
 Rinse broccoli florets (crowns) and place them in the nifty little steamer basket.
 (You can use the basket as a colander, if you’d like.)

 Put the colander into the rice cooker.

-Plug in the rice cooker and push the STEAM COOK button and hold it until it hits the 3 minute mark.
+Place the cover on top, plug in the rice cooker, and push the STEAM COOK button and hold it until it hits the 3 minute mark.
 Release the button and let it work for you.

 Though it takes just 3 minutes to steam, it takes several minutes for the cooker to heat up to the right temperature.
 So if you are planning on having steamed broccoli or any other steamed item for dinner, you need to be sure to allow for the rice cooker to “preheat.”

 Season with a little salt and pepper to taste and enjoy.

 - Cut the florets off the broccoli and discard the stalk (or reserve for another use).

 - Pour 2 cups of water into rice cooker pot.

 - Rinse florets in running water and place in steam basket.
 Place basket in rice cooker and close lid.

 - Using the STEAM COOK feature, steam broccoli for 3 minutes.